 The recommended measures for monitoring screening for distress at the national level are:

-a: Is psychosocial screening routinely conducted with validated tools for patients presenting for cancer care?
-(For example, Edmonton Symptom Assessment System or Distress Thermometer).
+a: Proportion of patients receiving psychosocial screening with validated tools, (for example the Edmonton Symptom Assessment System or Distress Thermometer).

-b: Is there a documented referral pathway to respond to a patient who has been identified as experiencing distress within a new presentation?
-(Yes/No).
+b: Proportion of cancer treatment units with documented referral pathway to respond to a patient who has been identified as experiencing distress within a new presentation.

-c: Is there training available for staff involved in psychosocial screening and responding to patients identified as ’distressed’?
-(Yes/No).
+c: Proportion of cancer treatment units with training available for staff involved in psychosocial screening and responding to patients identified as ’distressed’.

 Links to other content:

 1. National Comprehensive Cancer Network 2014.
 Clinical Practice Guidelines in Oncology: Distress management.